wallarm/product-documentation/docs/latest/waf-installation/multi-tenant/deploy-multi-tenant-node.md

     * The Wallarm node identifies the tenant that receives the traffic by the "tenant-application" link ID (`wallarm_application`).
     * For the domains `https://tenant1.com` and `https://tenant2.com`, the DNS A records with the partner or client IP address `225.130.128.241` are configured.
 This setting is shown as an example, a different setting can be used on the partner and tenant side.
     * On the partner's side, proxying of legitimate requests to the addresses of tenant Tenant 1 (`http://upstream1:8080`) and Tenant 2 (`http://upstream2:8080`) is configured.
 This setting is shown as an example, a different setting can be used on the partner and tenant side.

+    !!! warning "If the Wallarm node is of the CDN type" Since the `wallarm_application` configuration is not supported by the [Wallarm CDN node](../cdn-node.md), this deployment option is not supported by the CDN node type too.
+If the node type being used is CDN, please deploy several nodes each filtering the traffic of a particular tenant.
 * Deploy several Wallarm nodes each filtering the traffic of a particular tenant.

     Tenant traffic will be processed similarly to the option above but on several servers of a partner or tenants.